DocETL: Agentic Query Rewriting and Evaluation for Complex Document Processing: Evaluation

-We conducted an experiment on police misconduct identification (\Cref{ex:journalist-task}) using a dataset of 227 documents from various California police departments.
+We conducted an case study on police misconduct identification (\Cref{ex:journalist-task}) using a dataset of 227 documents from various California police departments.
 This is only a sample of the hundreds of thousands of documents collected by our collaborators at the California Police Records Access Project\footnote{\url{https://cdss.berkeley.edu/news/state-funds-development-first-its-kind-police-misconduct-database}}.
 This dataset presented several challenges: documents averaged 12,500 tokens, with 2\% exceeding the 128,000 token context window limit.
-The corpus covered multiple types of documents, including court documents, police reports, and internal investigation reports, with an unknown number of cases and several hundred police officers mentioned\footnote{Due to the presence of PII, and the sensitive nature of these documents, we unfortunately cannot open-source our data or prompts.}.
+The corpus had an unknown number of cases and several hundred police officers mentioned\footnote{Due to the presence of PII, and the sensitive nature of these documents, we unfortunately cannot open-source our data.}.

 The task was to generate detailed misconduct summaries for each officer who exhibited misconduct, including the officer's name, misconduct types, and a comprehensive summary.
 We implemented an initial pipeline in \docetl consisting of a {\em map} operation to extract officers who exhibited misconduct from each document, followed by an {\em unnest} operation to flatten this list of officers, and a {\em reduce} operation to summarize misconduct across relevant documents for each officer.
 For documents exceeding the context limit, we truncated tokens from the middle until they fit within the LLM's context window.
 Prompts for this pipeline define ``misconduct'' and are written by engineers and journalists employed full-time by the Police Records Access Project.